indywka/sap-rss-feed/README.md

 <img align="right" src="https://github.com/indywka/sap-rss-feed/assets/16324200/4a1e19c6-efdb-4e6f-91e6-43406bbecaf0" alt="drawing" width="375"/>
 <!---/<img align="right" src="https://github.com/indywka/sap-rss-feed/assets/16324200/69c0179f-9453-41c6-aaa0-b5bdbd674e84" alt="drawing" width="375"/>-->

+## Intro
 Welcome to SAP RSS Feeds, your one-stop destination for all things SAP development!

 **[SAP RSS Feeds](https://t.me/sapfeeds)** is a personal and unofficial telegram channel that brings you the freshest and most relevant content from various sources of SAP development, such as blogs, forums, podcasts, webinars, and more.

+Why do you need it?\
+• Get rid of unnecessary "garbage" and focus on what is really important and useful;\
+• Always be aware and get the latest news and updates from the world of SAP development both in mobile and desktop versions.

+At the moment, on the channel you will find fresh information from 135 sources (official SAP sources, blogs, Medium, GiHub, Telegram, Youtube, etc.).

+## Details
 You can access the full list of RSS feeds that the channel follows:\
 • In the Google Sheet - **[RSS Feeds](https://docs.google.com/spreadsheets/d/1tkbil1VcysRJKN-l1g6OpY3C_FahImzt7nFIHUx-9As/edit#gid=448724122)**\
 • On GitHub in files of the following formats **[JSON](https://github.com/indywka/sap-rss-feed/blob/main/rss-feed-data.json)** and **[YAML](https://github.com/indywka/sap-rss-feed/blob/main/rss-feed-data.yaml)**\